Skip to content

 to: s

-If a conversion crosses paths with empty values, pick a null-behaviour (keep or default) to avoid surprises.
+If conversions may see empty values, pick a null-behaviour (keep or default) to avoid surprises.

 remove: true